ohanasportstech/ohanasportstech.github.io/pages/help.md

 <br><br>
 ## **Subscriptions**

-Kai offers flexible subscription options.
-Subscriptions are managed securely through our online checkout.
-Tapping “Subscribe Online” in the app will open your browser to complete signup.
-Please click here for more info.
+Kai offers flexible subscription options, managed securely through our online checkout.
+Tap “Manage Subscription” in the app or for more info, see our [Subscription](/pages/subscription/) page.

 <br><br>
 ## **Kai Module (Coming Soon)**

-The **Kai Module** plugs into your ball machine and unlocks full app control.
+The Kai Module is a smart ball machine controller that allows you to control your ball machine from your phone or watch.

 - Compatible with **PlayMate iGenie** and **Ace**